NCSU-Libraries/visualization_templates/web/teaching_and_viz/README.md

 <div id="zone-1-2" class="tvl-zone">&nbsp;</div>
 ```

-Or all 3 can be combined to create a container the same size as the wall:
+Or all 3 to combine all 3:

 ```
 <div id="zone-1-2-3" class="tvl-zone">&nbsp;</div>